berlinplan/berlinplan.github.io/readme.md

 ### why societies need laws Against drug dealers?

-<sub> Drug abuse: Addiction, Mental Health Disorder, Violence, Society collapse , high Costs to Social Health, Economy & Family.(8) Drug users cannot be treated as criminals (169) they suffer from  something out of their control (170) £10000 a week trade of drug dealers (171)#### Donating to charities with the money from Drug selling. morally right?</sub>
+> <sub> Drug abuse: Addiction, Mental Health Disorder, Violence, Society collapse , high Costs to Social Health, Economy & Family.(8) Drug users cannot be treated as criminals (169) they suffer from  something out of their control (170) £10000 a week trade of drug dealers (171) </sub>

+#### Donating to charities with the money from Drug selling. morally right?

-Pablo Escobar Colombian drug lord and leader of the Medellin Cartel which controlled as much as 80% international Cocaine.
-Helped community with building schools and sports fields, donating vast sums to charity, and constructing housing.
-(187)
+> <sub> Pablo Escobar Colombian drug lord and leader of the Medellin Cartel which controlled as much as 80% international Cocaine.
+Helped community with building schools and sports fields, donating vast sums to charity, and constructing housing.(187) </sub>

 #### Is following possible: Valuable activism in social media, despite studies and evidence of harmfulness, rise on inequality, polarization, tribalism, sexism, mental health issues?